romeonatchkebia/romeonatchkebia/README.md

-# Hi there! 👋 I'm TechRomeo
+# Hi there! 👋 I'm Romeo

 ## 🚀 About Me
 - 🔭 I’m currently working on social-app, next.js blog app